Popular Komodo National Park liveaboards Explore all liveaboards

 BATU BALONG is one of the jewels in Komodo’s crown with the beautiful coral gardens simply humming with fish life.
 The strong currents and deep walls also offer the opportunity for big fish as well.
 Sharks and huge napoleon wrasse can be seen in these deeper waters offering photographers the chance to get some amazing shots.

 MANTA ALLEY - Many divers come to Komodo to see the mantas though and there are few places better than Manta Alley.
 The site is relatively shallow with much of it around 10-20 meters/ 32-65 ft. allowing a nice long dive time to spend with what can be double digits of mantas and other rays.
 If you are lucky you might see the younger ones playing and swimming around each other.

-MANTA POINT similarly offers the opportunity to dive with mantas which come to this patch to feed in the currents.
-This is a drift dive with some serious current and you will likely be drifting with numerous mantas as well as white tip reef sharks, unicorn fish and the small but fierce mantis shrimp.
+MANTA POINT similarly offers the opportunity to dive with mantas that come to this patch to feed in the currents.
+This is a drift dive with some serious current and you will likely be drifting with numerous mantas as well as white-tip reef sharks, unicornfish and the small but fierce mantis shrimp.

 Top Tips For Divers

 - The local language is Indonesian although there are a great number of local dialects in Komodo.